 Poets Cove Pender Island - Poets Cove Resort

 Chilcotins Dickson Range - SouthChilcotins.ca

 Vancam.ca went live in December 2008.

 The camera lives in the fairview slopes neighbourhood and looks north towards downtown Vancouver.
-Granville Island is just beyond the buildings in foreground and the Granville Street bridge is visible to the left.
+Granville Island is just beyond the buildings in the bottom left and the Granville Street bridge is just beyond the view to the left.
 Yaletown condos are center in the picture on the north side of False Creek with the office towers of downtown in the background.
 The North Shore Mountains complete the view with Grouse Mountain centre in the image.